BH-Tech-5/Raspberry-Pi-5-Security-Camera/README.md

 Ultimately, I decided to ditch the SEHMUAs entirely and see if I could make my own.
 I planned to do this with a ribbon camera, common with RPi's, but realized quickly that this would not be practical due to weather.
 I then purchased a USB camera and proceeded to configure it for Real Time Streaming Protocol (RTSP).

-Moving away from using MATLAB for data analysis in college classes and a senior capstone Machine Learning project, it was enjoyable to branch out into practical coding application.
+Moving away from using MATLAB for data analysis in college classes and a senior capstone Machine Learning project, it was enjoyable to branch out into practical coding application with assistance from Artificial Intelligence models.

 The final product, after days of troubleshooting, is a working home security camera that only I can see.